OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 ## Rank Risks

 Using risk matrix rank risks from most severe to least severe based on Means, Motive & Opportunity.
-Below is a sample risk matrix table, depending on your risk approach you can define deferent risk ranking matrix:
+Below is a sample risk matrix table, depending on your risk approach you can define different risk ranking matrix:

 - Risk Value: 01 to 12 &rarr; Risk Level: **Notice**
 - Risk Value: 13 to 18 &rarr; Risk Level: **Low**